Abderrahmane-41/Abderrahmane-41/README.md

 **AI & Data Science Student | Full-Stack Developer | Innovation Enthusiast**

 Currently pursuing my passion for Artificial Intelligence at ENSIA (Class of 2028) while building cutting-edge applications.
-I'm a second-year student passionate about building real-world solutions with clean, efficient code.
+I'm a third-year student passionate about building real-world solutions with clean, efficient code.
 I thrive on turning complex challenges into simple, user-friendly applications—and I'm always chasing that next level.

 *"Always making the complex simple—and chasing that next level."* - and I absolutely love what I do! 🚀